-- Sibelius now uses Cocoa mouse pointers, and Cocoa alert windows and message boxes (e.g. for OK message boxes, Yes/No dialogs, etc.). - You can now once more use the arrow keys to move up and down the menus in Sibelius. - Spin controls (e.g. for text point size in the Text panel of Properties) now correctly automatically increment and decrement when you keep the mouse button depressed on one of the arrows. - You can now always activate the dialog control that has focus (e.g. a combo box or button) by hitting Space. - Hitting Return to move to the next page of the File > New dialog no longer skips several pages at once - Hitting Esc to cancel the Beam and Rest Groups dialog in Create Time Signature no longer causes the dialog to re-open again instantly. - The speed of scrolling through the score using the mouse wheel now reflects the setting of the Scrolling slider on the Mouse page of Keyboard & Mouse in System Preferences. - You can now arrow up and down the list of pages in multi-page dialogs (e.g. Preferences, Engraving Rules) without the focus being stolen by one of the pages. - Hitting Return to return the focus to the score window after typing a zoom level into the combo box on Sibelius's toolbar now works correctly if you type one of the preset zoom levels. - If you click on the zoom combo box on the toolbar while a sheet-based dialog (e.g. Page Setup) is active, Sibelius no longer crashes. - When moving the score up or down by clicking and dragging on the paper, the score no longer accelerates out of view when the mouse pointer moves over the edge of the score window.
+- Sibelius now uses Cocoa mouse pointers, and Cocoa alert windows and message boxes (e.g. for OK message boxes, Yes/No dialogs, etc.). - You can now once more use the arrow keys to move up and down the menus in Sibelius. - Spin controls (e.g. for text point size in the Text panel of Properties) now correctly automatically increment and decrement when you keep the mouse button depressed on one of the arrows. - You can now always activate the dialog control that has focus (e.g. a combo box or button) by hitting Space. - Hitting Return to move to the next page of the File New dialog no longer skips several pages. - Hitting Esc to cancel the Beam and Rest Groups dialog in Create Time Signature no longer causes the dialog to re-open again instantly. - The speed of scrolling through the score using the mouse wheel now reflects the setting of the Scrolling slider on the Mouse page of Keyboard & Mouse in System Preferences. - You can now arrow up and down the list of pages in multi-page dialogs (e.g. Preferences, Engraving Rules) without the focus being stolen by one of the pages. - Hitting Return to return the focus to the score window after typing a zoom level into the combo box on Sibelius's toolbar now works correctly if you type one of the preset zoom levels. - If you click on the zoom combo box on the toolbar while a sheet-based dialog (e.g. Page Setup) is active, Sibelius no longer crashes. - When moving the score up or down by clicking and dragging on the paper, the score no longer accelerates out of view when the mouse pointer moves over the edge of the score window. - It is no longer possible to drag a score window behind the toolbar on computers with two displays. - If you launch Sibelius by double-clicking a score icon, the title bar of the score's window no longer opens underneath Sibelius's toolbar.